A Guide to the BC Economy and Labour Market

 One reason why self-employment has increased more in the service sector than in goods industries could be the shift that is taking place in the industrial structure of the province.
 Service industries such as computer and engineering services are among the fastest-growing industries in the province.
 Home-based offices or partnership arrangements are quite common in these industries.

-Being your own boss isn't risk free.
-It can be very satisfying, and in some cases, very lucrative, but there are a lot of self-employed people who don't succeed in their endeavours.
+Being your own boss isn’t risk free.
+It can be very satisfying, and in some cases, very lucrative, but there are a lot of self-employed people who don’t succeed in their endeavours.
 Those who do succeed often spend long hours, and invest a lot of time and effort into building up their business.
-It might not be the right choice for you, but self-employment is an option you should consider when you're planning your career.
+It might not be the right choice for you, but self-employment is an option you should consider when planning your career.

 A Guide to the BC Economy and Labour MarketA Guide to the BC Economy and Labour Market